Home Inspections - Inspected once. Inspected right!

 Foundation and Landscaping

-- Check the foundation walls, inside and out for settlement cracks and other damage.
+- Check the foundation walls, inside and out for horizontal, step, and vertical settling cracks, and any water damage present.

 Driveways, Patios, Decks and Porches